-Summary : Sail through the Beagle Channel, explore Cape Horn, and cross the famous Drake Passage on your way to the "last continent."
-You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales making their way south to Antarctica.
-Navigate through the South Shetland Islands, visit the most unique places, and enjoy some of the best wildlife sites in this region of Antarctica.
-With daily excursions, your naturalist team will give informative lectures that introduce you to this spectacular continent.
-Disembark at King George Island and fly back to Punta Arenas, Chile.
+Summary : Sail the Beagle Channel, explore Cape Horn, and cross the Drake Passage to the South Shetland Islands on a condensed journey of discovery.
+Scout for albatross and petrels; keep a close watch for humpback and minke whales; or cruise in a Zodiac to a penguin colony and enjoy some of the best wildlife sites in this region of Antarctica.
+Along the way, an experienced naturalist team will give informative lectures introducing you to this spectacular continent.
+Conclude your adventure by disembarking at King George Island and flying to Punta Arenas, Chile.

 Activities : Birding, Child-Friendly, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise

-After an overnight crossing of Nassau Bay, you awake in full view of legendary Cape Horn!
+After an overnight crossing of Nassau Bay, awake in full view of legendary Cape Horn!
 Weather permitting, board a Zodiac and be one of the few privileged adventurers to step foot on this famous and rarely visited island.
-Back on board, set sail towards Antarctica and cross the famous passage named in honor of Sir Francis Drake, the great 16th century British explorer.
+Back on board, set sail towards Antarctica and cross the famous passage named in honor of Sir Francis Drake, the great 16th-century British explorer.

-As you sail through the Drake Passage en route to King George Island, in the South Shetland Islands, attend an engaging program of lectures and presentations.
+As you sail through the Drake Passage en route to King George Island in the South Shetland Islands, attend an engaging program of lectures and presentations.
 Watch for wildlife from the lounge or from the outside decks in the company of knowledgeable guides.
-You may spot magnificent seabirds, such as albatrosses and petrels, as well as different species of whales on their way south to Antarctica.
+You may spot magnificent seabirds, such as albatross and petrels, as well as different species of whales on their way south to Antarctica.

-Upon reaching King George Island, disembark at Fildes Bay and explore the area, such as the Chilean Base Frei and the Russian Base Bellingshausen.
-Bid farewell to Antarctica before boarding the flight back to Punta Arenas, Chile.
+Upon reaching King George Island, disembark at Fildes Bay.
+A 1.25-mile walk takes you through Chile’s Frei Station and Russia’s Bellingshausen Station to the aircraft.
+Bid farewell to Antarctica as you board the flight back to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program).

 After breakfast, transfer to the Punta Arenas airport for your onward flight.